App-vNext/Polly/docs/migration-v8.md

 ```
 <!-- endSnippet -->

+### Policy wrap in v8

-In v8, there's no need to use `PolicyWrap` explicitly.
+In v8, there's no need to use policy wrap explicitly.
 Instead, policy wrapping is smoothly integrated into `ResiliencePipelineBuilder`, as shown in the example below:

 <!-- snippet: migration-policy-wrap-v8 -->
 ```cs